Audrey Moore (politician)

 Audrey Campbell Moore (December 28, 1928 – December 12, 2018) was an American politician from Fairfax County, Virginia.
 She served for twenty years on the Fairfax County Board of Supervisors, including one term as chairwoman.

-Moore won the position after defeating Republican Jack Herrity for reelection in 1987.
-She represented the Annandale district on the board.
+Moore won the position of chair after defeating Republican Jack Herrity in his bid for reelection in 1987.
+She had previously represented the Annandale district on the board.

 The Wakefield Park Recreation Center, built in 1977, was renamed for her.